courseramchen2k2/GetDataProject/README.md

 ========================================
 Summary Description
 -------------------
-Create R script called run_analysis.R that does the following.
+Source dataset is based on Human Activity Recognition Using Smartphones Data Set from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) and the dataset is obtained from the following link [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), using the dataset to create R script called run_analysis.R that does the following.

 1. Merges the training and the test sets to create one data set.